selirah/deel-autcomplete-component/questions.md

 ## Answer

-**shouldComponentUpdate** is a React lifecycle method that allows to manually control whether a component should re-render or not.
-It's used in optimization to prevent unnecessary re-renders.
+**shouldComponentUpdate** is a React lifecycle method that allows us to manually control whether a component should re-render or not.
+It is used in optimization to prevent unnecessary re-renders.

 **Context** provides a way to share data between components without the need for passing props down intermediate components.

 Using **Context** + **shouldComponentUpdate** can lead to unexpected issues related to a component's updates and re-rendering.
-Some of which include the following:
+Some of which includes the following:

 - Using **shouldComponentUpdate** excessively can lead to complex logic, making code harder to maintain, understand and debug.
 - Using both **shouldComponentUpdate** and **Context** together can introduce additional dependenices and considerations on when a component should update, making the component more tightly coupled to the specific context, becoming a challenge in predicting how changes in the context will affect the components' behavior.